Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 sensors DS18S22, DS18B20, MAX31850, DS1825, and DS28EA00.

-This script logs periodic temperature measurements or, alternatively,
+This script either logs periodic temperature measurements or,

-records a single data frame, suitable for a crontab job.
+alternatively, records a single data frame, suitable for a crontab job.

 Prefer the latter for very long recordings with larger

 time intervals.

-Use this crontab line to trigger a data frame recording every 15 minutes:
+For example, use this crontab line to trigger a data frame recording every 15 minutes:

 */15  * * * *    /home/user_name/bin/1wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null

 The 1-Wire bus can power sensors using 'external power'

 (three wires) or 'parasite power' (two wires).

-This code was only tested using external power.
+This script was only tested using external power.

 To use with a Raspberry Pi, activate the 1-Wire bus via raspi-config